sylhare/sylhare.github.io/_posts/2022/2022-06-13-Graphql-api-client-in-react-component.md

 ### Add a simple GraphQL Query

-The `gql` is from graphql, so it shouldn't be anything new if you have worked with GraphQL before.
+The `gql` is from GraphQL, so it shouldn't be anything new if you have worked with GraphQL before.
-Import it from `graphql-request`, so you can define your query with a graphql fragment such as:
+Import it from `graphql-request`, so you can define your query with a GraphQL fragment such as:

 ```ts
 import { gql } from 'graphql-request';